Estate Planning, Probate, Guardianship & Elder Law

 Your Family.
 Our Purpose.

 Before clients make their decision regarding whether or not the will-based plan is for them, we discuss the probate process.
 Using traditional estate planning, when the client owns assets in their name with no beneficiary designation at the time of their death, the estate would be required to go through the probate process.
-This is a legal process requiring petitions to be filed with the Court, notice to be given to creditors, a certain waiting period while creditors can file claims, after which, if proper, those creditor claims would be paid and then the assets would ultimately be distributed pursuant to the wishes set forth in the Will.
+This is a legal process requiring petitions to be filed with the Court, notice to be given to creditors, and a certain waiting period while creditors can file claims, after which, if proper, those creditor claims would be paid and then the assets would ultimately be distributed pursuant to the wishes set forth in the Will.
 For some, the traditional estate plan will best fit their needs.

-• Durable power of attorney is a legal document that once properly executed allows someone who you have appointed to act on your behalf when you no longer have the capacity, often created to deal with property or health care decisions.
+• Durable power of attorney is a legal document that, once properly executed, allows someone who you have appointed to act on your behalf when you no longer have the capacity, often created to deal with property or health care decisions.

 • Living will is an advance medical directive that is effective while you are alive.
-A Living Will deals in particular with life-prolonging and end-of-life procedures (the degree of medical intervention and life-sustaining support).
+A Living Will deals, in particular, with life-prolonging and end-of-life procedures (the degree of medical intervention and life-sustaining support).
 In a Living Will, you express your wishes for when you become incapacitated.
 Medical care, the degree of medical intervention and life-sustaining support are typically expressed in a Living Will.

 • Health care surrogate designation is another form of advance medical directive wherein you appoint someone to make health care decisions for you when you become unable to make them for yourself.